Bounded-memory adjusted scores estimation in generalized linear models with large data sets: Introduction

 For those reasons, researchers typically resort to alternative estimators, which in many settings have the same optimal properties as the ML estimator has, and are guaranteed to be finite even in cases where the ML estimator is not, regardless of the data set or its dimension.
 For example, \citet{kosmidis+firth:2021} show that penalization of the likelihood by Jeffreys' invariant prior, or by any positive power thereof, always produces finite-valued maximum penalized likelihood estimates in a broad class of binomial-response GLMs, only under the assumption that the model matrix is of full rank.
 Another approach that has been found to deliver finite estimates for many binomial-response GLMs are the adjusted score equations for mean bias reduction (mBR) in \citet{firth:1993}, which, for fixed $p$, result in estimators with mean bias of smaller asymptotic order than what the ML estimator has in general.
 To date, there is only empirical evidence that the reduced-bias estimator of \citet{firth:1993} has always finite components for binomial-response GLMs with arbitrary link functions.
 For fixed-$p$ logistic regression, the bias-reducing adjusted score functions end up being the gradient of the logarithm of the likelihood penalized by Jeffreys' invariant prior.
 Hence, in that case, the results in \citet{kosmidis+firth:2021} show that the reduced-bias estimators have also always finite components.

-Both \citet{sur+candes:2019} and \citet{kosmidis+firth:2021} also illustrate that maximum Jeffreys'-prior penalized likelihood (mJPL) results in a substantial reduction in the persistent bias of the ML estimator in high-dimensional logistic regression problems with $p/n \rightarrow \kappa \in (0, 1)$, when the ML estimator exists.
+Both \citet{sur+candes:2019} and \citet{kosmidis+firth:2021} also illustrate that maximum Jeffreys'-prior penalized likelihood (mJPL) results in a substantial reduction in the persistent bias of the ML estimator in high-dimensional logistic regression problems with $p/n \rightarrow \kappa \in (0, 1)$, when the ML estimator has finite components.
 Those results underpin the increasingly widespread use of mBR and similarly penalized likelihood estimation in binomial regression models in many applied fields.